 7. The emerging international regulatory consensus regarding the interplay between close-out netting and bank resolution is set out in the FSB report on bank resolution.
-However, this newly developing regulatory approach has to deal with a patchwork where the relevant legal mechanisms in which close-out netting is embedded are not compatible or comparable across borders.
+59 However, this newly developing regulatory approach has to deal with a patchwork where the relevant legal mechanisms in which close-out netting is embedded are not compatible or comparable across borders.
 Therefore, the sensitive connection of regulatory measures such as moratoria on termination or portfolio transfers to the essential insolvency and commercial law framework might fail in certain cases.
 Notably, regulatory measures aimed at restricting close-out netting in bank resolution procedures might be less effective.
 Further, the global patchwork leads to situations where portfolios of financial contracts covered by close-out netting agreements are difficult to transfer to a cross-border acquirer.
 This situation calls for a more harmonised and streamlined framework regarding close-out netting on which market participants and regulatory can rely across all financial markets.
+60

 8. First steps have meanwhile been taken towards an international consensus on the principles underlying the legal cornerstones regarding enforceability of close-out netting agreements.
 The Geneva Securities Convention sets out an optional framework for the protection of collateral transactions.
 This protection extends to netting agreements provided they are concluded as part of a collateral transaction.
-The Convention therefore contains a definition of close-out netting and a key rule on enforceability.
+The Convention therefore contains a definition of close-out netting and a key rule on enforceability.61

 9. Furthermore, netting has also been recognised in the work of UNCITRAL on cross-border insolvency.
-Notably, the Legislative Guide on Insolvency Law refers to the enforceability of netting as a feature to be considered when designing insolvency law, and advises that netting of financial contracts should be allowed under the applicable insolvency procedure.
+Notably, the Legislative Guide on Insolvency Law refers to the enforceability of netting as a feature to be considered when designing insolvency law, and advises that netting of financial contracts should be allowed under the applicable insolvency procedure.62

 10. The aim of the following principles is to provide detailed guidance to national legislators seeking to revise or introduce national legislation relevant to the functioning of close-out netting.
-These principles are designed to improve the enforceability of close-out netting, especially in cross-
+These principles are designed to improve the enforceability of close-out netting, especially in cross-jurisdictional situations, in order to provide a sound basis, in commercial and insolvency law terms, for risk management and mitigation by financial institutions and for the application of regulatory policies in the international context.

-&lt;sup>2 Cf. for a detailed analysis Document 2, 1st Part, in particular pp. 32 et seq.
+58 Cf. for a detailed analysis Document 2, 1st Part, in particular pp. 32 et seq.

-&lt;sup>3 Financial Stability Board, Key Attributes of Effective Resolution Regimes for Financial Institutions, October 2011, section 4, in particular section 4.3.
+59 Financial Stability Board, Key Attributes of Effective Resolution Regimes for Financial Institutions, October 2011, section 4, in particular section 4.3.

-&lt;sup>4 Cf. for a detailed analysis Document 2, 2nd Part, in particular pp. 68 et seq.
+60 Cf. for a detailed analysis Document 2, 2nd Part, in particular pp. 68 et seq.

-&lt;sup>5 UNIDROIT Convention on Substantive Rules for Intermediated Securities, adopted in Geneva on 9 October 2009; in particular Article 31(3)(j) and Article 32(3).
+61 UNIDROIT Convention on Substantive Rules for Intermediated Securities, adopted in Geneva on 9 October 2009; in particular Article 31(3)(j) and Article 32(3).

-&lt;sup>6 UNCITRAL, Legislative Guide on Insolvency, 2005, Recommendations 7g) and 101-107.
+62 UNCITRAL, Legislative Guide on Insolvency, 2005, Recommendations 7g) and 101-107.